Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Methodological aspects

 After accounting for the instrumental noise variation, we observed a slight decrease in the cross-correlation function at the largest angular scales.
 This kind of correction is not needed for the foreground galaxy samples.

-In the case of the mini-tiles schema, as in previous works, we compute the angular (auto-)cross-correlation function for each mini-tile.
-To ensure stability, we average over ten different realisations, each using different random catalogues.
-To minimise cosmic variance, we compute the mean value of the cross-correlation functions estimated in each selected area for a given angular separation bin.
+In the case of the mini-tiles approach, as in previous works, we compute the angular (auto-)cross-correlation function for each mini-tile.
+To ensure stability, we average over ten different random catalogue realisations.
+By averaging over all minitiles the value of the cross-correlation functions is then estimated for a given angular separation bin.
 The uncertainties are computed as the standard error of the mean, $\sigma_{\mu}=\sigma/\sqrt{n}$, where $\sigma$ is the standard deviation of the population and $n$ is the number of independent areas.
 Each selected region is assumed to be statistically independent due to the minimal overlap.

 In \citet{GON21}, the authors also compute the mean value of the four cross-correlation functions estimated in each entire field area and the standard error of the mean as its uncertainty.
-In this work, we adopted a more statistically rigorous approach by counting the number of different pairs for each field and combining them into a single estimation.
-This method accounts for the full information available in the data and reduces the statistical uncertainty compared to measuring four separate (auto-)cross-correlation functions.
+In this work, we adopted a more statistically rigorous approach by counting the number of different foreground-background pairs for each field and combining them into a single cross-correlation estimation.
+This method accounts for the full information available in the data and reduces the statistical uncertainty inherent to measuring four separate (auto-)cross-correlation functions.
+As demonstrated in Appendix \ref{secA1}, this approach yields systematically smaller uncertainties and lower bias compared to both the mini-tile and zone-averaging alternatives.
 However, when more independent fields become available in the future, the two approaches are expected to converge to similar results due to the increased statistical power and reduced sample variance.
 The uncertainties associated to this approach will be discussed in detail in Sect. \ref{sec:COV}.